timbs85/wave_sim/README.md

 Visit `http://localhost:8000`

 ## Technical
-Built with custom JavaScript implementation using FDTD (Finite-Difference Time-Domain) calculations and ImGui for the interface.
+Built with custom JavaScript implementation using FDTD (Finite-Difference Time-Domain) calculations and Tweakpane for the interface.